 This article by Mashable has a great explanation of what it means to use HTTP as opposed to HTTPS on your website:

-“The next time you visit a cafe to sip coffee and surf on some free Wi-Fi, try an experiment: Log in to some of your usual sites.
+“The next time you visit a cafe to sip coffee and surf on some free WiFi, try an experiment: Log in to some of your usual sites.
 Then, with a smile, hand the keyboard over to a stranger.
 Now walk away for 20 minutes.
 Remember to pick up your laptop before you leave.
 While the scenario may seem silly, it essentially happens each time you visit a website that doesn’t bother to encrypt the traffic to your browser — in other words, sites using HTTP instead of HTTPS.”

-How using HTTPS impacts your digital marketing
+How using HTTPS impacts digital marketing

-- Site ranking – Google uses HTTPS as a ranking signal, much like mobile-friendliness.
-That means sites using HTTPS are preferred and ranked higher than sites that don’t.
-Earlier this year, Google also announced that they would warn users entering a non-secure pages by displaying a red cross over the padlock next to the URL.
+- Site ranking: Google uses HTTPS as a ranking signal, much like mobile-friendliness.
+This means that sites using HTTPS are preferred and ranked higher than sites that don’t.
+Google is also warning users against non-secure pages by displaying a red cross over the padlock next to the URL.
 These steps show that Google is taking web security seriously.

-- Fending off attacks – Upgrading your site to HTTPS helps guard against potential attacks which could compromise user information.
-There are two types of attacks: The first is phishing (leading a user from your site to a spoofed site) or delivering malware.
-This is a broad attack which can be launched from any location.
-The second is a local attack targeted at someone in your users’ vicinity, whereby they gain access to the traffic on an unencrypted wireless network at an end point – Either web server or browser.
-This is called Sniffing.
-Attacks like these could have serious repercussions for your organisation’s reputation.
+- Fending off attacks: Upgrading your site to HTTPS helps guard against potential attacks which could compromise user information.
+Phishing leads a user from your site to a spoofed site or delivers malware; this is a broad attack which can be launched from any location.
+Alternatively, sniffing is targeted locally at someone in your users’ vicinity, where access is gained via an unencrypted wireless network, web server or browser.
+Either type of attack could have serious repercussions for your organisation’s reputation.

-Using HTTPS provides 3 main benefits
+Using HTTPS provides three key benefits

 Shortcuts don’t work

-Transfering to HTTPS is Easy and Inexpensive
+Transferring to HTTPS is Easy